UppaJung/get-stats-for-our-lives/README.md

      returns at most `maxResults` `MarchForOurLivesEvent` objects ranked by distance (closest first)

+`/api/search`

+     requres either query (string)

+     optional parameter is `maxResults` (the max number of reuslts to return).

+     Searches on zip code if query is a numeric string of 5+ digits, otherwise performs a text search on city, venue, state, and zip (for direct matches if < 5 digits)

 ## Installing dependencies
 If you haven't already, install node.js on your machine.